thaddavis/crewai_and_agentops_script/video_script/1/7_adding_environment_variables.md

 Make sure you keep this key private so no one besides you creates charges on your account

+(PAUSE)

 And then here is how we securely add this API key to our project

-For the beginners watching this way of adding API key's to a project is actually very common so pay attention closely...
+For the beginners watching, this way of adding API keys to a project is actually very common so pay attention closely...

 ## Add environment variables